A Probabilistic Mean-Field Limit for the Vlasov-Poisson System for Ions: Abstract

 The Vlasov-Poisson system for ions is a kinetic equation for dilute, unmagnetised plasma.
 It describes the evolution of the ions in a plasma under the assumption that the electrons are thermalized.
 Consequently, the Poisson coupling for the electrostatic potential contains an additional exponential nonlinearity not present in the electron Vlasov-Poisson system.

-The system can be formally derived through a mean field limit from a microscopic system of ions interacting with a thermalized electron distribution.
+The system can be formally derived through a mean-field limit from a microscopic system of ions interacting with a thermalized electron distribution.
 However, it is an open problem to justify this limit rigorously for ions modelled as point charges.
-Existing results on the derivation of the three-dimensional ionic Vlasov-Poisson system require a truncation of the singularity in the Coulomb interaction at spatial scales of order $N^{- \beta}$ with $\beta < 1/15$, which is more restrictive than the available results for the electron Vlasov-Poisson system.
+Existing results on the derivation of the three-dimensional ionic Vlasov-Poisson system, obtained by the author and Iacobelli [J. Math.
+Pures Appl.
+135 (2020), pp. 199–255], require a truncation of the singularity in the Coulomb interaction at spatial scales of order $N^{- \beta}$ with $\beta < 1/15$, which is more restrictive than the available results for the electron Vlasov-Poisson system.

 In this article, we prove that the Vlasov-Poisson system for ions can be derived from a microscopic system of ions and thermalized electrons with interaction truncated at scale $N^{- \beta}$ with $\beta < 1/3$.
-We develop a generalisation of the probabilistic approach to mean field limits proposed in \cite{BoersPickl, LazaroviciPickl} that is applicable to interaction forces defined through a nonlinear coupling with the particle density.
+We develop a generalisation of the probabilistic approach to mean-field limits developed in the works of Boers and Pickl [J. Stat.
+Phys.
+164(1) (2016), pp. 1--16] and Lazarovici and Pickl [Arch.
+Ration.
+Mech.
+Anal.
+225(3) (2017), pp. 1201--1231] that is applicable to interaction forces defined through a nonlinear coupling with the particle density.
 The proof is based on a quantitative uniform law of large numbers for convolutions between empirical measures of independent, identically distributed random variables and locally Lipschitz functions.